This story was originally published by DNAinfo Chicago in 2016.

-NORTH LAWNDALE — The apartments at 1550 S. Hamlin Ave. have come a long way since Martin Luther King Jr. first stepped inside 53 years ago.
+NORTH LAWNDALE — The apartments at 1550 S. Hamlin Ave. have come a long way since Martin Luther King Jr. first stepped inside more than 50 years ago.

 On January 25, 1966, King and his wife, Coretta, were greeted by a broken door, dirt floors and an “overpowering” smell of urine, according to a 2002 biography.
 Fresh off their victory in securing the passage of the Civil Rights Act of 1964, King and his team were bringing their movement to “the heart of the ghetto” in Chicago, as he later wrote, to call attention to substandard housing.

 At the same spot in 2016, Khalid Bilal flipped on the lights of a two-bedroom apartment and walked onto white shaggy carpet, quick to point out the energy-efficient hot water heater.
 Ducking into the first of two full bathrooms, he wiggled the water-saving toilet seat handle.

 “You push it up for No. 1, down for No. 2,” said Bilal, the property manager of the 45-unit King Legacy Apartments.
 “It was designed like that, all green and everything.”

 Bilal couldn’t put a number on the vacant apartment’s total area.
 But with a sprawling living room and a roomy kitchen, it looked well north of 1,000 square feet.

 “I’ll tell you what, I wouldn’t mind living here,” Bilal said.
 “It’s really a beautiful space.”

 Though the King Legacy Apartments occupy the same spot where King lived during his Chicago campaign, the building is different.
 The slum King used as his base of operations was demolished in 1991, during Mayor Richard M. Daley’s first term.
 Daley cut the ribbon on the glistening new development in April 2011, during the final days of his administration.